-As indicated previously, the Council faces key risks relating to its long-term financial sustainability, safeguarding children, managing service demand and ensuring infrastructure, housing and employment growth are delivered.
+The Council faces key risks relating to its long-term financial sustainability, safeguarding, managing service demand and ensuring infrastructure, housing and employment growth are delivered.

-In common with other Local Authorities, Swindon Borough Council has to deliver its commitments against a backdrop of increasing financial pressures.
-In order to respond to this, whilst keeping a focus on the priorities, pledges and vision outlined above, the Council has embarked on an ambitious programme of transformation, the Swindon Programme.
+In common with other Local Authorities, Swindon Borough Council has had to deliver its commitments against a backdrop of increasing financial pressure.
+In order to respond to this, whilst keeping a focus on the priorities, pledges and vision, the Council embarked on an ambitious programme of transformation - The Swindon Programme.